There-can-only-be-two/Pinball/README.md

 # Pinball
+by There can only be two.

 ## Developers (poseu els gits)
-- Xavi Alcañiz Carrillo
+- Xavi Alcañiz Carrillo (@StarvinXarvin)
-- Héctor Báscones Zamora
+- Héctor Báscones Zamora (@Hekbas)
-- Jan Neto Llorens
+- Jan Neto Llorens (@JanNEtoLlorens)
 - Júlia Serra Trujillo (@softdrawss)

+## Keys
+- LEFT AND RIGHT ARROWS: Flippers
+- DOWN ARROW: Kicker

+### Debug
+- F1: Draw all shapes and allow to use a mouse joint
+- F2: Turn the lights of the pinball ON/OFF
+- F3: Turn the music of the pinball ON/OFF
+- TAB: Displays information about colliders, lights and variables
+  - TAB, V: Displays information about the position of the ball and the force of the spring
+- U: Change display of the UI

 ## Requirements
 - Debug features: pressing F1 should draw all shapes and allow to use a mouse joint.